 Types of Direct Mail

-As mentioned above, yellow letters can either be done by hand or printed from a computer (you would be amazed at how realistic a printed yellow letter can be) and furthermore, you can either do them yourself or hire the job out.
-Many investors without a lot of money to start with spend their evenings hand writing hundreds of letters each night – but most quickly discover that it simply takes too much time.
+As mentioned above, yellow letters can either be done by hand or printed from a computer (you would be amazed at how realistic a printed yellow letter can be), and furthermore, you can either do them yourself or hire the job out.
+Many investors without a lot of money to start spend their evenings handwriting hundreds of letters each night—but most quickly discover that it simply takes too much time.
 Some investors hire people from Craigslist to write them, and still others hire large companies to take care of the entire process.
 It really depends on your budget and your time availability.

 How Much Does Yellow Letter Direct Mail Cost?

 The cost of yellow letter direct mail depends greatly on whether or not you do the job yourself.
-The paper, ink, and envelopes are inexpensive (under $.10 per piece of mail) but the preparation and postage are the costs that quickly add up.
-Expect to pay between $.40 and $.60 to do it yourself or $.75 to $1.50 if hiring an outside direct mail company to handle the whole process for you, depending on what they offer.
+The paper, ink, and envelopes are inexpensive (under $.10 per piece of mail), but the preparation and postage are the costs that quickly add up.
+Expect to pay between $0.40 and $0.60 to do it yourself or $0.75 to $1.50 if hiring an outside direct mail company to handle the whole process for you, depending on what they offer.

 Perhaps the most common use for formal letters is the probate niche, where a bright ugly yellow paper would simply offend the family of someone who just passed away.

 When using a formal letter, consider hand writing the envelope to increase the open rate.
 Many people simply throw away envelopes that are typed, so don’t let your lead die in the trash.